Parenting Counts is a product of Talaris Institute.

 Cognitive and Learning: Overview (2-3 Years)

 Between two and three, children become better problem solvers.
-They are able to make mechanical toys “work” and can put tegether puzzles with just a few pieces.
+They can make mechanical toys “work” and can put together puzzles with just a few pieces.
 They are tireless explorers of their world.
-The biggest challenge for children this age comes when they don’t yet have the physical skills to make their big ideas work out.
+The biggest challenge for children this age comes when they don’t have the physical skills to make their big ideas work out.
 Learning to cope with limits and frustration is just another valuable skill that comes out of all that exploration.
-That’s why a parent who offers emotional support to a toddler is also supporting cognitive development.
+That’s why a parent who offers emotional support to a toddler also supports cognitive development.